-Knowing your Bank of America routing number can save you some time when you need to accomplish different banking tasks.
-But routing numbers can differ, depending on the state in which your account was opened and the type of transaction you make.
+Knowing your Bank of America, Member FDIC, routing number can save you time when you need to accomplish different banking tasks.
+But routing numbers can differ, depending on the state where your account was opened and the type of transaction you make.
 Here’s how to locate your bank routing number.

 Bank of America Routing Numbers by State

 Bank of America uses two sets of routing numbers for electronic payments and paper transactions.
 Electronic payments include direct deposits, ACH transfers and automatic payments.
 Paper routing numbers appear at the bottom of checks; you can use them if you need to order new checks.